Azure/azure-powershell/src/Reservations/docs/Invoke-AzReservationArchiveReservation.md

 ```

 ### -ReservationId
-Id of the Reservation Item
+Id of the reservation item

 ```yaml
 Type: System.String